 Alliott Verdon Roe

 Brownsfield Mills was built along the Rochdale Canal in 1825 at Binns Place, Great Ancoats Street, Manchester.

 Humphrey Verdon Roe inherited the business of H. W. Everard & Company, which made Bull’s-Eye men’s trouser braces and all forms of belting and webbing at its factory at Brownsfield Mills.
-With his brother Alliott, he founded A. V. Roe & Company (‘Avro’) on 1 January 1910; the production of aeroplanes would be by Alliott in the basement.
+With his brother Alliott, he founded A. V. Roe & Company (‘Avro’) on 1 January 1910, the world’s first company to be registered as an aeroplane manufacturer.
+Production of aeroplanes would be by Alliott in the basement.

-Gertrude Bacon, who flew as a passenger at Windermere in 1912, wrote in her book Memories of Land and Sky ‘I visited the aerodromes and aeroplane works that by then were springing up in all directions.
+Gertrude Bacon, who flew as a passenger in Waterhen at Windermere during 1912, wrote in her book Memories of Land and Sky ‘I visited the aerodromes and aeroplane works that by then were springing up in all directions.
 One of the earliest of the latter I found in a mill outside Manchester, where half the building was devoted to the manufacture of men’s braces, and the other to ‘Avroplanes’.
 Of the former the most romantic example was undoubtedly the Lake of Windermere’.

 The rudder is the oldest surviving part carrying the ‘A. V. Roe & Co.’ legend.